Institute for War and Peace Reporting | Giving Voice, Driving Change

 Chris is the Director of Global Policy Development at Soros Fund Management and a member of the Governing Board at the Institute for New Economic Thinking.
 He previously served as Chief Risk Officer of Goldman Sachs Bank USA.
 He writes regularly for El Diario / La Prensa, and has served as a professor of economics at Boston College, having received a Ph.D. in Economics and a Masters in International Affairs from Columbia University.

-Lorne Craner is a Founder of Redstone Global, a political risk firm focused on the political potential of current non-elites in frontier markets.
-He is also Co-Director of the Transatlantic Renewal Project, an organization dedicated to strengthening US-Central European relations.
-Craner was twice President of the International Republican Institute.
-For his accomplishments as Assistant Secretary of State for Democracy, Human Rights and Labor in the George W Bush administration, Secretary Colin Powell presented Craner with the Distinguished Service Award.
-A graduate of Georgetown University (MA) and Reed College (BA), Craner is a member of the Council on Foreign Relations and the American Academy of Diplomacy.
+Lorne Craner is a founder of Redstone Global, a political risk firm focused on the potential of current non-elites in frontier markets.
+He is also co-director of the Transatlantic Renewal Project, an organisation dedicated to strengthening US-Central European relations.
+Craner was twice president of the International Republican Institute.
+For his accomplishments as Assistant Secretary of State for Democracy, Human Rights and Labour in the George W Bush administration, Secretary Colin Powell presented Craner with the Distinguished Service Award.
+A graduate of Georgetown University (MA) and Reed College (BA), Craner is also the President of American Councils for International Education and a member of the Council on Foreign Relations and the American Academy of Diplomacy.

 Dean of The Media School, Bournemouth University, Stephen has spent most of his working career as a foreign correspondent, covering Europe, the Middle East and the United States for Reuters and completing his career at the news agency as global Head of News.
 A member of the advisory board of the Dart Centre for Journalism and Trauma, he is also deputy chair of the Kurt Schork Memorial Fund.

 Appointed: 12 November 2007